 Health and Physical Education in Year 8 provides students with knowledge, skills and behaviours to further develop and maintain their physical, mental, social and emotional health.
-It continues to focus on the importance of healthy lifestyle choices and physical activity in their lives as well as the effects of alcohol and decision making processes.
-The Year 8 course also recognises the importance of First Aid by completing a unit on this topic.
+It continues to focus on the importance of healthy lifestyle choices, respectful relationships, the effects of alcohol, First Aid and decision making processes.